Guide to Head Lice Treatment

 Treating head lice has changed now that pesticide-resistant lice, or super lice, are commonplace.
 Twenty years ago, getting rid of lice was as simple as going down to the drugstore, getting a prescription for pesticide-based lice shampoo, and washing everyone’s hair.

-Now, there are a variety of options.
 The main differences are the cost, the treatment mechanism: manual vs. chemical, and the amount of time and work required to get the job done.

 Many parents are turning away from pesticides and toward professional lice services.